ruyadorno/estimate/README.md

 ## Main Goals ##

  - Time estimations should get way easier and faster for the whole team.
- - This should be an easy to use tool for new users.
+ - This should be an easy to use tool for newcomers.

 ## Dependencies ##